widmogrod/php-functional/README.md

 # PHP Monad [![Build Status](https://travis-ci.org/widmogrod/php-monads.svg)](https://travis-ci.org/widmogrod/php-monads)
 ## Introduction

-Monads are fascinating concept.
+Functional programing is fascinating concept.
-Purpose of this library is to explore monads in OOP PHP, and provide examples of real world use case.
+Purpose of this library is to explore Functors, Applicators and Monads in OOP PHP, and provide examples of real world use case.

 ## Installation